diku-dk/CFAL-bench/FlashAttention/c/README.md

   the paper's "Algorithm 0" (standard attention) and "Algorithm 1" (FlashAttention).
 - `flash_mt`: Multithreaded version of `flash` using OpenMP.
+- `flash_alg1`: Implementation of Algorithm 1, the actual Flash Attention algorithm, by Aaron.
 - `attention`: Straightforward implementation of "Algorithm 0" (standard attention).
 Turns out to be faster than `flash` (on CPU).